For all GME training programs

 Getting started

-Up and running in a day, not a quarter.
+Up and running in 48 hours, not a quarter.

 No IT project, no procurement marathon.
-We provision your program and load your first protocols for you.
+We provision your program and load your first guidelines for you.

 1